graphiti-api/graphiti/guides/why.md

 > *You should think hard before breaking up [a Magestic Monolith](https://m.signalvnoise.com/the-majestic-monolith); beware the tradeoffs.
 Still, if you need it, Graphiti has your back.*

 We now have a consistent interface for queries and relationships.
-We also talked about how Resources connect together with Links.
+We also covered how Resources connect together with Links.
 Put two and two together, and you'll see a Resource doesn't need to be local to same application.
 We can have cross-API, remote Resources as well.